ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <blockquote>

 In some cases, you may want to configure your interfaces with SLAAC and IP forwarding together.
-<br/>Please note this bring additional risks (such as loosing access not only to the host but also to all VMs) and is not recommended.
+<br/>Please note that this brings additional risks (such as losing access not only to the host but also to all VMs) and is not recommended.

 <br/><br/>Ensuring IPv6 forwarding is enabled:
 ``` bash